xaprb/story/exampleSite/content/slides/apron/index.md

 I watched the storm, so beautiful yet terrific.

 ---
-class: img-fullbleed-right
+class: img-right-full

 ![](kari-shea-272383-unsplash.jpg)

-# Layout Class img-fullbleed-right
+# Layout Class img-right-full

-This slide illustrates the img-fullbleed-right convenience class.
+This slide illustrates the img-right-full convenience class.

 The first image in the slide is set to 40% of the width of the slide and set full-bleed on the right-hand edge of the slide.